 obsidian-skills — What is it?

-The kepano/obsidian-skills project provides a suite of agent skills for Obsidian, enabling users to teach their agents to interact with Markdown, Bases, JSON Canvas, and the Obsidian CLI.
+The kepano/obsidian-skills project provides a suite of agent skills for Obsidian, enabling users to interact with Markdown, Bases, JSON Canvas, and the Obsidian CLI through compatible agents.

 Source: README View on GitHub →